bjoernbessert/haproxy-cert-otf/README.md

 - Implement locking mechanism (preventing the generation of certificates for same FQDN at the same time)

-- Implement haproxy reload? (through supervisor) ? - maybe faster than restart
+- Implement haproxy reload? (through supervisor?) - maybe faster than restart
      - maybe try supervisor + "-W" from haproxy

 ### Acknowledgments